 Our business is subject to the risk of litigation, which may adversely affect our business and operating results.
 We are subject to litigation resulting from trucking accidents.
 These lawsuits have resulted, and may result in the future, in the payment of substantial settlements or damages and could impact our insurance costs.
+In particular, the trucking industry has seen a trend of nuclear verdicts, resulting in the payment of substantial damages for claims related to trucking accidents.
 Additionally, a number of trucking companies, including us, have been subject to lawsuits alleging violations of various federal and state wage and hour laws.
 A number of these lawsuits have resulted in the payment of substantial settlements or damages by the defendants.